- In 2005 Franklin Park Borough and McCandless Township

 successful completion of the testing procedures, you will be

 given an approved dye test report from MTSA.
-A copy of this
+We will be

 In an effort to